softvision-dev/webpdf-wsclient/README.md

 Please, see the [license](LICENSE) file for more information.

 ## Changes
-The current version 9.0.0 is optimized for webPDF version 9.
+The current version 9.0.1 is for webPDF version 9.
 When using webPDF 7 or 8 you might prefer earlier versions of this library.
 You might want to have a look at the [changes](CHANGES.md) file for further information.